-Stop trying to change him – or change his mind
+Stop trying to change your boyfriend – or save your relationship

 It doesn’t matter what you think about him or how much love you gave him.
 You’ll never change him, make him healthier, or get him back.
 Don’t chase him or beg him to come back to you.
 It hurts, but you can’t have the relationship you wanted.
 It’s as simple – and as terrible – as that.
 He doesn’t love you the way you love him.
 No matter what you do, you won’t change his mind or make him love you.